latinos/PlotsConfigurations/Configurations/VH2j/README.md

 # VH2j

 The following instructions and configurations correspond to the VH2j analysis.
-The target is the associated Higgs production (VH) in which the V boson (W or Z) decays hadronically and the Higgs boson decays to WW, with both W boson decaying leptonically.
+The target is the associated Higgs production (VH) in which the V boson (W or Z) decays hadronically and the Higgs boson decays to WW, with both W bosons decaying leptonically.
 This analysis is focused on events with missing transverse energy, an electron-muon pair and two jets.

 # Produce a valid VOMS proxy